jamesgayht/jamesgayht.github.io/README.md

 ### Dijkstra's Algorithm Pseudo Code
 1. Let distance of start node = 0
-2. Let distance of all other nodes = infinity
-    a. set to infinity to state that we don't know the distance from start node to each node
+2. Let distance of all other nodes = infinity.
+Set to infinity to state that we don't know the distance from start node to each node.
-    b. as we explore the grid, we update each node with the distance
+3. As we explore the grid, we update each node with the distance

 ## Features to update, as of 13 Apr 2023:
 1. Update obstacles to be removed upon 2nd click (currently can be done by clicking clear maze)